Kotpes/yousician-test-task/README.md

 ## Intro

-Have been wanting to try [Next.js](https://nextjs.org/) and this test task felt like a perfect opportunity do take it into use.
+Have been wanting to try [Next.js](https://nextjs.org/) and this test task felt like a perfect opportunity to take it into use.
 The befenits are server-side rendered html page with initial data from the server.
 The app can also be deployed to [Vercel](https://vercel.com) and served to a user from a closest server of their edge network.

 The project has been bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).